KDE/kdenlive/dev-docs/build.md

 Please note that `ninja install` is required for Kdenlive, otherwise the effects will not be installed and cannot be used.

+The application library uses precompiled Qt and standard-library headers to speed up builds.
+To build without precompiled headers, add `-DCMAKE_DISABLE_PRECOMPILE_HEADERS=ON` to the CMake command.

 To uninstall Kdenlive:

 ```bash